caiyuanhao1998/MST/README.md

 # DAUHST-9stg
 python train.py --template dauhst_9stg --outf ./exp/dauhst_9stg/ --method dauhst_9stg

+# BiSRNet
+python train_s.py --outf ./exp/bisrnet/ --method bisrnet
 ```

 The training log, trained model, and reconstrcuted HSI will be available in `MST/real/train_code/exp/`

+Note: you can use `train_s.py` for other methods except BiSRNet if you cannot access the mask data or you have limited GPU resources.
+In this case, you need to replace the `--method` paramter in the above commands and make some modifications.

 ### 5.2　Testing